Incontinence

 Lifestyle Interventions

-Lifestyle and behavioral interventions are the first line of treatment for urinary incontinence and may include smoking cessation and weight loss.
 Obesity increases pressure on the bladder and pelvic floor muscles and increases the risk of developing stress urinary incontinence.
-It has been shown that for every five-unit increase in body mass index (BMI) females increase their likelihood of developing urinary incontinence by as much as 70% (WOCN, 2016; Cunningham & Valasek, 2019; Schuiling, 2017).
+It has been shown that for every five-unit increase in body mass index (BMI), females increase their likelihood of developing urinary incontinence by as much as 70% (WOCN, 2021).

+For urge and stress incontinence, a bladder-retraining program can be initiated during the daytime hours.
+This is a technique to delay urination once the person feels the urge to void.
 To begin, the patient is asked to maintain a voiding diary to establish their voiding pattern.
 Then, the patient is asked to void 15 minutes prior to their usual voiding time in order to avert the urge sensation to void.
 For example, if the voiding diary shows that the patient voids every 90–95 minutes, the retraining program will start with voiding every 60 minutes.
-If the urge to void arises before the 60-minute interval, the patient is encouraged to postpone voiding if possible until the scheduled time, or at a minimum to wait for five minutes beyond the initial urge to void.
-At intervals that are comfortable for the patient, perhaps weekly, a goal is set to extend the voiding time by another 15–30 minutes until a 3- to 4-hour time period is achieved between each void (Schuiling, 2017).
+If the urge to void arises before the 60-minute interval, the patient is encouraged to postpone voiding if possible until the scheduled time, or at a minimum to wait for 5 minutes beyond the initial urge to void.
+At intervals that are comfortable for the patient, perhaps weekly, a goal is set to extend the voiding time by another 15–30 minutes until a 3- to 4-hour time period is achieved between each void (WOCN, 2021).

 Urinary Incontinence Products